LukeEmmet/duckling-proxy/README.md

 * do not require client side javascript
 * do not require tracking, cookies, or authentication
 * could be rendered as text/gemini without significant loss of information
+* apart from the huge commercial mega sites, the majority of the internet

 ## What is the Duckling proxy?